Funded Research Summaries

-Final research reports for most of AHLEF-funded research can be found on AHLA’s Website at https://www.ahla.com/ahla-research-reports.
-Some require AHLA members to login to the Members Only section.
-Log in as a member and click under “AHLA Research”.
-Nonmembers can purchase the study results for $3,000 through Member Relations.
+Final research reports for most of AHLEF-funded research can be found on AHLA’s website at https://www.ahla.com/ahla-research-reports.
+Some require AHLA members to log in to the Members Only section to access “AHLA Research."
+Nonmembers may purchase study results for $3,000 through Member Relations.

 AHLA Lodging Survey

-Funded by AHLEF since 1998, the biennial AHLA Lodging Survey is one of the most comprehensive in the industry, which collects information on trends regarding hotel services, facilities, and amenities within the U.S. The study provides essential data that will be used to better represent the lodging industry and shape its compelling narrative to policymakers, regulatory agencies, and members of the media.
-STR has been conducting the survey for the past 10 years and is currently working on the 2018 survey, which is expected to be released in October.
-The 2016 Lodging Survey is available on AHLA’s Website.
+Funded by AHLEF since 1998, the biennial AHLA Lodging Survey is one of the most comprehensive in the industry, collecting information about trends related to hotel services, facilities, and amenities within the U.S. The study provides essential data that will be used to better represent the lodging industry and shape its compelling narrative to policymakers, regulatory agencies, and members of the media.
+STR has been conducting the survey for ten years and is currently working on the 2018 survey, which is expected to be released in December.
+The 2016 Lodging Survey is available on AHLA’s website.

 The Impact of Tax Reform on the U.S. Lodging Industry

 In late 2017, the Foundation awarded a grant to quantify the potential impacts of proposed tax policy changes on the hotel industry and the industry’s valuable contributions to the US economy.
-Oxford Economics conducted a scenario analysis which highlighted a five-year period beginning in 2018, and focused on tax policy changes under tax cuts of $1.5 trillion over a ten-year period.
-The final report is on AHLA’s Website.
+Oxford Economics conducted a scenario analysis that examined a five-year period beginning in 2018, focusing on tax policy changes under tax cuts of $1.5 trillion over a ten-year period.
+The final report is on AHLA’s website.

 Economic Impact of the U.S. Hotel Industry

-Representing the most thorough economic impact analysis of the hotel and lodging industry to-date, this comprehensive analysis of the industry was conducted by Oxford Economics and is based primarily on data from federal agencies and from leading providers of travel and hotel industry data, STR and Longwoods International.
+Representing the most thorough economic impact analysis of the hotel and lodging industry to date, this comprehensive industry analysis was conducted by Oxford Economics and is based primarily on data from federal agencies and from leading providers of travel and hotel industry data, STR, and Longwoods International.
 The data reveals that the industry is a driver of economic growth, supports millions of jobs, spurs community development, and provides guests and consumers with unrivaled experiences and satisfaction.
-The final report is on AHLA’s Website.
+The final report is on AHLA’s website.

 2017 U.S. Hotel Property Tax Study